Journey (band): 2007–2019: Lead singer replaced with Arnel Pineda, Revelation and Eclipse

 On February 21, 2008, Pineda performed for the first time with Journey in front of 20,000 fans in Chile.
 The band began the Revelation tour in the United Kingdom in June, continuing the tour into North America, Asia, Europe, and South America.
 The 2008 leg concluded in October.
 Receipts from the 2008 tour made Journey one of the top-grossing concert tours of the year, bringing in over $35,000,000.
 On December 18, 2008, Revelation was certified platinum by RIAA.

 The band performed at the Super Bowl XLIII pregame show in Tampa on February 1, 2009.
 The band continued their Revelation tour in May and concluded it in October 2009.
 The band had also performed in Manila to 30,000 fans, which was recorded for a live release, Live in Manila.

 In 2009, "Don't Stop Believin'" became the top-selling song on iTunes among those released before 2000.

 The band entered into Fantasy Studios on 2010 with Pineda to record their studio album, Eclipse.
 The album was released on May 24, 2011, and debuted at number 13 on the Billboard 200 charts.
 The band toured the United Kingdom in June 2011 with Foreigner and Styx.
 Journey was awarded the prestigious "Legend of Live Award" at the Billboard Touring Awards in October.
 Greatest Hits 2 was released in November.

 In June 2015, Deen Castronovo was arrested following a domestic altercation.
 He was fired by Journey in August and was ultimately replaced by Omar Hakim on the band's 2015 tour.
 In 2016, Steve Smith again returned as Journey's drummer, reuniting all of the members of the Escape-Frontiers-Trial by Fire lineup except lead singer Steve Perry.
 Their tour that year also featured Dave Mason and The Doobie Brothers.

+In 2017, Journey was inducted into the Rock and Roll Hall of Fame.
+At the ceremony held on April 7 at the Barclays Center in New York City, Pat Monahan gave the introduction speech.
+The members included in the induction were all based from their debut album up to when they originally broke up, with the exception of George Tickner.
+Dunbar, Rolie, Valory, Schon, Perry, Smith and Cain all gave acceptance speeches.
+When it came time for the band to play, all but Perry performed, with Pineda taking his place.

 In 2018, during the North American tour with Def Leppard, Journey topped the Billboard Hot Tours List by grossing more than $30 million over 17 shows.